-- 1Department of Biochemistry, Escola Paulista de Medicina, Universidade Federal de Sao Paulo, Brazil
+- 1Department of Biochemistry, Escola Paulista de Medicina, Universidade Federal de São Paulo, São Paulo, Brazil

-- 2Department of Pharmacology, Instituto de Biociências, Universidade de São Paulo, Brazil
+- 2Department of Pharmacology, Instituto de Ciências Biomédicas, Universidade de São Paulo, São Paulo, Brazil

-- 3Department of Pharmacology, Escola Paulista de Medicina, Universidade Federal de Sao Paulo, Brazil
+- 3Department of Pharmacology, Escola Paulista de Medicina, Universidade Federal de São Paulo, São Paulo, Brazil

 Inflammatory reactions and their associated molecules contribute to the progression and persistence of several human pathologies.
 Modern medicine developed successful pharmacological strategies to inhibit or decrease inflammation.
-Glucocorticoids (GCs) acting on their cognate nuclear receptors (GRs) represent the leading strategy for almost completely shut down inflammation, but the side effects are of major concern regarding long-term use of steroidal anti-inflammatory drugs (SAIDs).
-Major advances in the field of molecular biology helped to clarify the ‘genomic’ effects mediated by GRs on DNA transcription in immune cells, stablishing a new paradigm of inflammatory response regulation.
+Glucocorticoids (GCs) acting on their cognate nuclear receptors (GRs) represent the leading strategy for almost completely shut down inflammation, but the side effects are of major concern regarding long-term use of steroidal anti-inflammatory drugs.
+Significant advances in the field of molecular biology helped to clarify the “genomic” effects mediated by GRs on DNA transcription in immune cells, establishing a new paradigm of inflammatory response regulation.
 Recently, our knowledge reached a much higher level of complexity, which could not be completely translated yet to the medicine field.
-In order to uncover how endogenous GCs and other steroidal molecules, including sex hormones, naturally shapes the immune response, researchers have explored the ways some nuclear receptors modulate gene expression programs involved in pro-inflammatory signaling.
-This research topic invited articles that focused on highlighting the specific effects of steroid hormones on inflammatory signaling of a particular biological system, or describing recent advances on the current knowledge in terms of signal mediation or mechanism.
+In order to uncover how endogenous GCs and other steroidal molecules, including sex hormones, naturally shapes the immune response, researchers have explored the ways some nuclear receptors modulate gene expression programs involved in proinflammatory signaling.
+This research topic invited articles that focused on highlighting the specific effects of steroid hormones on inflammatory signaling of a particular biological system or describing recent advances on the current knowledge in terms of signal mediation or mechanism.

-In terms of mechanisms, three review articles focused on GR-mediated control of pro-inflammatory gene expression.
-Simplifying GRs actions, the nuclear receptor can induce the transcription of genes that encode anti-inflammatory proteins, or interfere with transactivation activity on pro-inflammatory genes, or signal through ‘non-genomic’ pathways.
+In terms of mechanisms, three review articles focused on GR-mediated control of proinflammatory gene expression.
+Simplifying GR actions, the nuclear receptor can induce the transcription of genes that encode anti-inflammatory proteins, or interfere with transactivation activity on proinflammatory genes, or signal through “non-genomic” pathways.
 Glucocorticoid-induced leucine zipper (GILZ) is an example of the first case.
-GILZ interferes with pro-inflammatory signaling in leukocytes at transcription factor level, which is well documented in lymphocytes (Ronchetti et al., 2015).
+GILZ interferes with proinflammatory signaling in leukocytes at transcription factor level, which is well documented in lymphocytes (Ronchetti et al.).
 GR interference on transcription activity can operate through different modalities, including tethering and changes in the chromatin state.
-In fact, GR tethering is the basis of the generation of a new pharmacological interference strategy in inflammation that employs selective glucocorticoid receptor agonists (SEGRAs).
-Diverse mechanisms have been proposed to explain GR effects on pro-inflammatory transcription, which can include time-dependent dynamics (Xavier et al., 2016).
-Lastly, GR can operate non-canonically, and interferes with inflammation via ‘non-genomic’ mechanisms through second messengers or via a mitochondrial GR (Scheschowitsch et al., 2017).
-The many faces of GR actions on pro-inflammatory transcription are still on debate and recent findings reveals unpredicted mechanisms, such as rapid and prolonged chromatin decompaction promoted by the nuclear receptor (Jubb et al., 2018).
-Future studies are necessary to determine if these new mechanisms of action will impact our knowledge on endocrine control of inflammation and drug development.
+In fact, GR tethering is the basis of the generation of a new pharmacological interference strategy in inflammation that employs selective glucocorticoid receptor agonists.
+Diverse mechanisms have been proposed to explain GR effects on proinflammatory transcription, which can include time-dependent dynamics (Xavier et al.).
+Finally, GR can operate non-canonically, and interferes with inflammation via “non-genomic” mechanisms through second messengers or via a mitochondrial GR (Scheschowitsch et al.).
+The many faces of GR actions on proinflammatory transcription are still under debate and recent findings reveals unpredicted mechanisms, such as rapid and prolonged chromatin decompaction promoted by the nuclear receptor (2).
+Future studies are necessary to determine whether these new mechanisms of action will impact our knowledge on endocrine control of inflammation and drug development.

-All authors have made substantial, direct and intellectual contribution to the work, and approved it for publication.
+All authors have made a substantial, direct, and intellectual contribution to the work and approved it for publication.

 Conflict of Interest Statement